SakurabaKiyoka/Linux-Network-ASN-Firewall/README.md

 - [--delall] remove all rules.
 - [-a] number. add some ASN which you want block.
 (Temporary,For permanently please input the ASN number into the script.)

+## Nginx Version

+Just modify the asnlist which in nginx.sh, Then add "include asnblock[asn].conf;" to your hosting config file.
+For example, Blocking AS 13335, Firstly modify nginx.sh and add 13335 to asnlist,Then run script, Add "include asnblock13335.conf;" to your nginx hosting config file.
+Finally run nginx -s reload, The rule will be enabled.

 # Others

 Autoupdate: Just add `/bin/bash path of this script` to crontab.
 When this script running, It will be delete all exist rules and re-block with new list.